-Alternative lending for Canadian Small Businesses
+Alternative funding for Canadian Small Businesses

 Small and medium companies are blooming in Canada: they represent 99.8% of all businesses, and they are the heart of the local economy.
 However, these businesses are facing extreme challenges when it comes to raising capital – a crucial element of Small and Medium Size Enterprises (SME) growth.

 One of the alternative funding options for SMEs to bypass the banks and find the right level of capital that they need is called a merchant cash advance (MCA).
-MCAs aren’t loans.
+MCAs aren’t funding.
 Instead, they represent the sale of a business’s future revenues in exchange for quick cash — the majority of applications are approved within 2 days.
 This way, a funder provides a lump sum payment with a predetermined percentage (the factor rate) of a merchant’s future credit or debit card sales — cash and check sales typically don’t qualify to be counted.
 The process goes on until the contractual terms are satisfied.
 The MCA industry is growing on Canadian soil, but since it is a relatively new domain, the sector remains heavily influenced by American providers, especially when it comes to business models and pricing.

 The good news is that it is obvious that small businesses do have options to obtain money so they can continue to operate.
-They do not have to depend solely on traditional bank loans.
+They do not have to depend solely on traditional bank funding.
 Alternative means of debt financing for their operations have surfaced to the mainstream.
 Providing competition for traditional banks might help improve the credit markets where small businesses have usually obtained their financing.

 This post was written by sharpshooteradmin